 You may be into e-commerce or a business owner, blogger, or website owner who wants to add various integrations to your campaign.

 MailChimp graciously offers hundreds of integrations to both very well-known applications as well as niche applications.

-MailChimp is effective with their appointment booking feature which can be easily added to the service listing page.
+MailChimp is effective with its appointment booking feature, which can be easily added to the service listing page.